-- Do not dive up the inside unless you can be fully alongside at turn in.
-For the avoidance of doubt, we interpret "fully alongside" as FRONT AXLE lined up with FRONT AXLE, as this will reduce the risk of interlocking wheels and cars becoming airborne. - 2.
-If you cannot quite get alongside, slow down enough to let the door be closed in your face without contact.
-Better still; hang back slightly before the corner so that you can attack the corner with a greater exit speed than Car 1, catching Car 1 as the next straight begins.
+- 1. Do not dive up the inside unless you can answer "yes" to each of the questions in red above.
+If the car being overtaken will have to take avoiding action to prevent contact being made you should not attempt the overtaking move. - If you cannot make the move safely in accordance with point 1 above, slow down enough to let the door be closed in your face without contact.
+Better still, hang back slightly before the corner so that you can attack the corner with a greater exit speed than Car 1, catching Car 1 as the next straight begins.